Lee Teng-hui: Post-presidency

 Since resigning the chairmanship of the KMT, Lee stated a number of political positions and ideas which he did not mention while he was president, but which he appeared to have privately maintained.
 After Lee endorsed the candidates of the newly formed Pan-Green Taiwan Solidarity Union, a party established by a number of his KMT allies, Lee was expelled from the KMT on 21 September 2001.

 Lee publicly supported the Name Rectification Campaigns in Taiwan and proposed changing the name of the country from the Republic of China to the Republic of Taiwan.
-He generally opposed unlimited economic ties with the PRC, placing restrictions on Taiwanese wishing to invest in the mainland.
+He generally opposed unlimited economic ties with the PRC, placing restrictions on Taiwanese wishing to invest in China.

 After Chen Shui-bian succeeded Lee in the 2000 election, the two enjoyed a close relationship despite being from different political parties.
 Chen regularly asked Lee for advice during his first term in office.
 In Chen's 2001 book, he called Lee the "Father of Taiwanese Democracy" and also named himself the "Son of Taiwan" with respect to Lee.
 However, the two's relationship began to worsen when Lee questioned Chen's reform of the fisheries branch of the Council of Agriculture.
 Though Lee was present in the 228 Hand-in-Hand rally orchestrated by the Pan-Green Coalition before the 2004 election, the two's relationship broke apart after Chen asked James Soong to be the President of the Executive Yuan in 2005, which Lee disagreed with.
 Lee also publicly criticized Chen in 2006 by calling him incapable and corrupt.

 In February 2007, Lee shocked the media when he revealed that he did not support Taiwanese independence, when he was widely seen as the spiritual leader of the pro-independence movement.
-Lee also said that he supported opening up trade and tourism with the mainland, a position he had opposed before.
+Lee also said that he supported opening up trade and tourism with China, a position he had opposed before.
 Lee later explained that Taiwan already enjoys de facto independence and that political maneuvering over details of expressing it is counterproductive.
 He maintains that "Taiwan should seek 'normalization' by changing its name and amending its constitution."